Posted by: TAZ Networks on October 19, 2015 at 9:19 pm

 Don’t Be a Phish.

 Phishing (email fraud) continues to be a problem because phishing WORKS.
-Scammers keep getting more and more clever, using subject lines like “Resume” or “Invoice” to get you to open their email and download the attachment — which then attacks your network.
+Scammers are getting more and more clever, using subject lines like “Resume” or “Invoice” to get you to open their email and download the attachment — which then attacks your network.

 We can’t be more clear about this: Do not open attachments from strangers.
 Got a slightly-odd, unexpected email from someone you know?
 Give them a phone call to verify it before opening.
 Unsolicited resume when you’re not hiring?
 Risk missing out on that perfect employee and just delete it.
+If it feels “Phishy”, it is.

 One extra layer of protection from phishing scams is a quarantine product, such as the built-in spam protection from Microsoft 365.
 Take a look at the screenshot of Heather’s quarantine notification below.* Depending on your customized settings, the quarantine will capture newsletters you don’t read anymore, sales pitches from companies you don’t want to do business with, and the slightly-creepy, vague subject line.
 You can then block individual senders, entire domains, or just delete the notification and be done with it.